GSA-TTS/identity-site/_pages/help.md

 We hope login.gov is a convenient and secure option for you.
 However, if you prefer not to use login.gov, you can always access government services.
-You’ll find more information at your agency.
+You'll find more information at your agency.

 ### What do I do if an account already exists under my email address?

 Confirming access to an email address is the first step in making a login.gov account.
-If you received a notice that there is already a login.gov account associated with your email address but you don’t remember creating it, use your email address to sign in and go through the password reset process.
+If you received a notice that there is already a login.gov account associated with your email address but you don't remember creating it, use your email address to sign in and go through the password reset process.